Have you ever been browsing a website or reading an article when suddenly BAM! A colossal message takes over your screen.

 When a user clicks on the overlay it takes them to another part of the website and it’s this click that helps reduce the overall bounce rate.
 As simple as it might sound, this little trick is almost guaranteed to help reduce your site’s overall bounce rate and improve your rankings.
 If the big boys are using it on their site’s then it obviously gives results!

 Now you understand the science and power of website overlays, it’s time to implement these strategies on your own website.
-No matter if you’re running an e-commerce store, blog or AdWords landing page, website overlays can quickly and easily boost your conversions.
+No matter if you’re running an e-commerce store, blog or paid search landing page, website overlays can quickly and easily boost your conversions.

 At the end of the day, overlays are really just a platform for providing value and delivering a message.
 Make yours one that visitors will love and the results will follow!